thomasmikava/react-problems/classes.md

-## 1. Simple counter
+## (CNT) Simple counter
 <details>
   <summary>Statement</summary>

 Display two buttons for incrementing and decrementing and value.
-Make it optimized so that on each render you pass exact same onlick functions to each button (not necessarily same function to both buttons)
+Make it optimized so that on each render you pass exact same onClick functions to each button (not necessarily same function to both buttons)
 </details>

-## 2. Async displaying
+## (ASD) Async displaying

 <details>
   <summary>Statement</summary>